 Associate Professor and Undergraduate Chair

-PROGRAM DIRECTOR, GLOBAL MEDIEVAL STUDIES
+FOUNDING DIRECTOR, PROGRAM IN GLOBAL MEDIEVAL & RENAISSANCE STUDIES

 Ph.D.
 University of California, Los Angeles, Slavic Languages and Literatures

 B.A.
 Hebrew University of Jerusalem, Russian and Slavic Studies; Linguistics; Greek Language and Literature

 I am a scholar of cultural, religious and intellectual history, early modern and medieval literary and linguistic culture.
 My publications and research are concerned with the cultural space of eastern, central, and southern medieval and early modern Europe, particularly, the Grand Duchy of Lithuania, Bohemia, Poland, Croatia, Hungary, and Rus.
 In research and teaching, I deal with topics that include the history of and approaches to language, writing, and literacy; pre-modern historical writing and historical methods; Slavic (Cyrillic, Glagolitic, and Latin) and Greek paleography and cryptography; projects and theories of universal language; and Russian medieval and modern literature and culture.
 My undergraduate courses examine medieval literary and historical topics in the context of modern society and reveal their importance in the development of contemporary culture, politics, and social norms.
 In literature courses I focus on the study of reading strategies of imaginative texts that leads to the advanced understanding of literature as part of cultural history.